CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: Introduction

 Generative models have led to remarkable progress in the field of text-to-image generation, where visual content is synthesized solely from natural language descriptions.
 While early approaches were based on GANs \cite{NIPS2014_f033ed80,radford2016unsupervisedrepresentationlearningdeep,Karras_2019_CVPR}, diffusion models \cite{NEURIPS2020_4c5bcfec,10.5555/3540261.3540933,Rombach_2022_CVPR} have recently demonstrated superior performance in terms of image quality and diversity.
 With the development of diffusion models, various applications including image synthesis \cite{Gu_2022_CVPR,NEURIPS2022_ec795aea,pmlr-v139-ramesh21a}, inpainting \cite{meng2022sdedit,Lugmayr_2022_CVPR,pmlr-v162-nichol22a,couairon2023diffedit}, and visual editing \cite{kawar2023imagic,Tumanyan_2023_CVPR,Cao_2023_ICCV} have been increasingly adopted in practical scenarios.
 This trend highlights a growing need to generate images that faithfully reflect the user's intent, including the specified number of instances.
 However, diffusion models still struggle to generate images that correctly reflect the exact number of instances of each object described in the input text (e.g., {\textit ``a photo of four lemons''}) \cite{Paiss_2023_ICCV,Hu_2023_ICCV,wen2023improvingcompositionaltexttoimagegeneration}.

 Recently, several studies have been conducted to address the limitations of reflecting object quantity in generated images.
-Existing approaches can be categorized into two types: iterative refinement-based methods and Quantity-representation guided methods.
-Iterative refinement-based approaches \cite{binyamin2024count,kang2025counting} estimate the number of object instances during the image generation process and either regenerate the image or iteratively refine it and re-estimate the count.
-Quantity-representation guided approaches \cite{zafar2024iterativeobjectcountoptimization,zhang2023zeroshot} encode quantity information by either defining new tokens to learn quantity representations or extracting latent vectors that control the number of instances.
-Then, they utilize the quantity representation to guide the generation of other object categories with the same count.
+Existing approaches can be categorized into two types: iterative refinement-based methods and quantity-representation guided methods.
+Iterative refinement-based approaches \cite{binyamin2024count,kang2025counting} estimate the number of object instances during the image generation process, and then either regenerate the image or iteratively refine it while re-estimating the count.
+Quantity-representation guided approaches \cite{zafar2024iterativeobjectcountoptimization,zhang2023zeroshot} encode quantity information either by defining new tokens that learn quantity representations or by extracting latent vectors that control the number of instances.
+Then, they utilize these quantity representations to guide the generation of other object categories with the same count.
 These approaches show improvements over a naive Stable Diffusion \cite{Rombach_2022_CVPR,podell2024sdxl}, however, they still struggle to generate images with the exact number of objects.
-Importantly, they overlook the most essential factor for quantity control---the number of instances in the generated image is mostly determined during the early timesteps of the diffusion process.
+Importantly, they overlook the most critical factor for quantity control---the number of instances in the generated image is mostly determined during the early timesteps of the diffusion process.